Research areas

 This study has also resulted in a new real time version of ACP with absolute timing that generalizes various other versions of ACP with timing in a smooth and natural way, an extension of this real time version of ACP with conditionals in which the condition depends on time, a version of ACP with timing that differs from the others by excluding urgency, an assessment of the merits of relative timing in process algebra, a new equivalence for processes with timing, an adaptation of a version ACP with timing to spatially located actions, and an extension of a version ACP with timing to a process algebra for hybrid systems.
 This work created the need of an extension of the customary approach to structural operational semantics using transition system specifications that takes variable binding operators into account.

-My recent work on process algebra goes in other directions: the development and model-theoretic analysis of a first-order extension of ACP, the development of a process algebra with conditional expressions in which the conditions can be retrospective, the development of a process algebra with conditional expressions in which the conditions concern the enabledness of actions in the context in which a process is placed, the development of a process algebra in which processes have an implicit computational capital, the development of an algebra of interacting process components, the axiomatization of meadow enriched ACP process algebras and a study of the extent to which variable-binding operators which generalize associative operators of meadow enriched ACP process algebras fit in with an algebraic framework, the adaptation of a process algebra in which processes have their state to some extent visible by means of propositions to tolerance of self-contradictory states, the development of a process algebra that supports both arbitrary interleaving and interleaving according to some scheduling policy, a study of the use of Hoare logic in a process algebra setting, the development of a probabilistic process algebra that supports both arbitrary interleaving and interleaving according to some scheduling policy, demonstration of a completeness result for ACP with possibly infinite guarded recursive specifications, the elaboration of a variant of the standard notion of branching bisimilarity for processes with discrete relative timing is proposed which is coarser than the standard notion, the development of an imperative process algebra with abstraction, a study of the role that this imperative process algebra can play in describing models of parallel computation and complexity measures for them, and work on thread algebra.
+My recent work on process algebra goes in other directions: the development and model-theoretic analysis of a first-order extension of ACP, the development of a process algebra with conditional expressions in which the conditions can be retrospective, the development of a process algebra with conditional expressions in which the conditions concern the enabledness of actions in the context in which a process is placed, the development of a process algebra in which processes have an implicit computational capital, the development of an algebra of interacting process components, the axiomatization of meadow enriched ACP process algebras and a study of the extent to which variable-binding operators which generalize associative operators of meadow enriched ACP process algebras fit in with an algebraic framework, the adaptation of a process algebra in which processes have their state to some extent visible by means of propositions to tolerance of self-contradictory states, the development of a process algebra that supports both arbitrary interleaving and interleaving according to some scheduling policy, a study of the use of Hoare logic in a process algebra setting, the development of a probabilistic process algebra that supports both arbitrary interleaving and interleaving according to some scheduling policy, demonstration of a completeness result for ACP with possibly infinite guarded recursive specifications, the elaboration of a variant of the standard notion of branching bisimilarity for processes with discrete relative timing is proposed which is coarser than the standard notion, the development of an imperative process algebra with abstraction, a study of the role that this imperative process algebra can play in describing models of parallel computation and complexity measures for them, the development of a process algebra that concerns the timed behaviour of systems with a known spatial distribution and that provides a truly algebraic mechanism for asynchronous communication in space-time, and work on thread algebra.

 Thread algebra